upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 - visible trainer sprite label in words
 - whether the battle is regular, rival, gym, Elite Four, champion, boss or runtime-source
-- confirmation that regular trainers changed while excluded special trainers did not
+- confirmation that the displayed class label and visible trainer sprite match the logged target class

 This feature remains below P1 until local ingame smoke confirms visible sprite consistency on a private output ROM produced outside Codex.